The Book of Mormon at Prince of Wales Theatre

 Super-producer Scott Rudin is the man behind this project, which began in 2003 and made its debut on the Broadway scene in 2011 at the Eugene O’Neill Theatre and then in the West End two years later.

 Half an hour into the show, the blasphemy the South Park duo is known for finally explodes with Hasa Diga Eebowai, an uplifting African chant (basically a parody of The Lion King’s Hakuna Matata) that literally translates to “f*** you God” – and it goes on for a good five minutes, causing initial indignation that quickly turns into thunderous laughter.

 The continuous mockery of the disastrous living conditions of the African villages – the warlord subjugation, famine, FGM, AIDS – is a bit too coarse and does not match the sharpness of South Park’s Marmite (and hilariously vulgar) lines.
 However, all the main cast – Ormson, Sears, Ashfield, Ghebremichael, Atksion – manage to compensate for the coarseness with their naive expressions and well-executed, light-hearted choreography.

-There are however moments worthy of Trey Parker’s best jokes like the tap-dancing number Turn It Off when mission-leader elder McKinley (the extraordinary Stephen Ashfield) encourages the fellow missionaries to turn off their sinful feelings – read homosexuality – like a light switch.
-With ups and downs, The Book of Mormon makes for a good night out.
+There are however moments worthy of Trey Parker’s best jokes, like the tap-dancing number Turn It Off when mission-leader elder McKinley (the extraordinary Stephen Ashfield) encourages the fellow missionaries to turn off their sinful feelings – read homosexuality – like a light switch.
+Though it has its ups and downs, The Book of Mormon makes for a good night out.